PawnLaoWang/QTG-LGBM/README.md

-# QTG-LGBM: A Method employed for Prioritizing QTL Causal Gene in Maize
+# QTG-LGBM: A Method of Prioritizing Causal Genes in Quantitative Trait Locus of Maize
 ![QTG-LGBM_summary](imgs/QTG-LGBM_summary.png)

 ## QTG-LGBM